 How to Set Up a Cook Islands Trust

-Setting up a Cook Islands trust involves coordination between three parties: the settlor, U.S. legal counsel, and the licensed Cook Islands trustee company.
-The process is sequential rather than parallel.
-Each stage depends on completing the one before it, and delays at any point affect the overall timeline.
-Most trusts take four to eight weeks from initial engagement to funded structure, though banking and asset transfers can extend that period significantly.
+Setting up a Cook Islands trust requires coordination between three parties: the settlor, U.S. legal counsel, and a licensed Cook Islands trustee company.
+Each stage depends on completing the one before it, and delays at any point push the overall timeline.
+Most trusts take four to eight weeks from initial engagement to funded structure, though banking and asset transfers can extend that period to twelve weeks or longer.

-For married settlors, the consultation also addresses whether assets are marital or separate property and whether both spouses should be involved in the trust structure.
+For married settlors, the consultation also addresses whether assets are marital or separate property and whether both spouses need to participate in the trust structure.

 If the decision is to proceed, the attorney outlines the proposed structure.
 Most Cook Islands asset protection trusts own an offshore LLC, with the LLC holding bank or brokerage accounts.
-The attorney identifies which trustee company to approach, whether a protector should be appointed, and how the trust deed should be customized for the settlor’s circumstances.
+The attorney identifies which trustee company to approach, whether to appoint a trust protector, and how to customize the trust deed for the settlor’s circumstances.

 Speak With a Cook Islands Trust Attorney